Are you looking for the best beaches on the Big Island of Hawaii? Here are some of the coolest shorelines, courtesy of a Hawaii local.

 Kua Bay, officially known as Maniniowali Beach, has waters that shift from one shade of beautiful blue to another.
 It combines the beautiful light blue of Lanikai Beach on Oahu’s east shore with the darker blues of the North Shore of Oahu.
 I think this is due to the sand slowly becoming finer as it reaches the shores, so by the time it reaches where you’ll lay your towel, it’s as soft as can be.
 (But it’s not so fine that it blows into your eyes.)

-There is also some prime snorkeling at Kua Bay.
+There is also some prime snorkeling at this Kona beach.
 There are hundreds of light blue fish in the shallow waters that seem to disappear when you are above water.
 It’s like the world’s greatest magic trick!
 If you’re lucky, you might even see a little turtle or two feeding on the rocks!

 Thinking about visiting some of these beaches on your next trip to the Big Island of Hawaii?
 Or maybe just planning your dream vacation for the future?
 Pin this post for later!